Doctors Medical Center San Pablo Campus: Facilities

 In 2005, Doctors Medical Center employed 1,100 people and was the primary radiation and cardiac center in the area.
 It also provided cancer treatment, obstetrics (until 2006), and burn care.
-At the time, it offered the only full service emergency room in west Contra Costa County, receiving 41,000 patients annually.
-Because of this, its repeated near-closings and bankruptcies over the years were a matter of significant public interest.
+At the time, it offered the only full service emergency room in west Contra Costa County, receiving 41,000 patients annually, so its financial instability was of significant public interest.

-The site, when open, was accessible by AC Transit bus lines 70, 72, 72R, and L that connected it with Richmond BART and Amtrak, San Francisco, El Cerrito del Norte BART, Pinole, El Sobrante, Berkeley, and Oakland.
-It had a heliport located on the ground in front of the main entrance.
+The site, when open, was accessible by AC Transit bus lines that connected it with local BART and Amtrak stations.
+It had a heliport in front of the main entrance.